viascom/nanoid-mysql-mariadb/README.md

 A tiny, secure, URL-friendly, unique string ID generator for MySQL / MariaDB.

-> “An amazing level of senseless perfectionism,
-> which is simply impossible not to respect.”
+> “An amazing level of senseless perfectionism, which is simply impossible not to respect.”

 * **Small.** Just a simple MySQL/MariaDB function.
-* **Safe.** It uses pgcrypto random generator.
+* **Safe.** It uses hardware random generator.
+Can be used in clusters.
 * **Short IDs.** It uses a larger alphabet than UUID (`A-Za-z0-9_-`).
   So ID size was reduced from 36 to 21 symbols.
+* **Portable**.
+Nano ID was ported to (20 programming languages)[https://github.com/ai/nanoid/blob/main/README.md#other-programming-languages].

 ## Use
 ```sql